babaganosch/GameMakerScaffolding/README.md

 // Code in a monsters destroy event broadcast("Monster killed");
 ```
 The messages do not have to be strings.
-Enums or numbers works as well, and is preferred performance wise.
+Enums or numbers work as well, and are preferred performance wise.
 ```gml
 enum MESSAGES {
     MONSTER_KILLED,